 - Rate: I like to include the rate per session/outfit/hour in the contract that we’ve agreed upon so that there aren’t any surprises down the line.

-- Use of Images: Typically when I work with brands, I give them permission to repost images on their social outlets only.
-If brands want to post your images on their website, print ads, or any other marketing materials, you need to work this out with your photographer, as this is something they may or may not be ok with.
+- Use of Images: When I work with brands, I give them permission to repost images on their social outlets only.
+If brands want to post your images on their website, print ads, or any other marketing materials, you need to work this out with your photographer — often times, the photographer might require a licensing fee.

 - Make sure you’re posting the images first: This is a clause I always include in my contracts — before the photographer can upload any photos from our session to their portfolio/website/social networks, I have to deliver the photos to the brand and complete my postings first.
 This is super important to me, because when I work with brands, sometimes it is a violation of the contract for a third-party to share images from the campaign before I get brand approval.

 I’ve worked with some blog photographers that can send me photos in 24 hours, and I’ve worked with some that took a full week.
 Ask them what their edit time is beforehand, so that you aren’t missing any of your deadlines.
 If you are working on a sponsored post, I request that the photographer gets me the photos back at least 3 days before I have to send them over to the brand: you might have to request re-edits or additional frames, and you should allow yourself time to do so.

 Let the Blog Photographers Know Before The Shoot What You Need